5/8/2025

 speaker

-Your next line comes from the line of Kangal Elsey of Wells Fargo.
+Your next line comes from the line of Tango LST of Wells Fargo.
 Please go ahead.

 speaker

 Hi, thank you for the question.
 Really appreciate it.
 I'm curious, just a couple of things.
-One is, you know, the other guys, I think as you refer to them, has talked a lot about affordability initiatives in the US.
-I'm just curious, just as you think about the go-forward and the many innovations you've rolled out on the product side, how you're thinking about just the go-forward there and your positioning in the market and kind of from a pricing standpoint, what the pricing outlook is for the remainder of the year.
-And then the second, if I may please, you made an announcement to enter Europe.
-Could you just talk to us a little bit more and you're expanding in Canada.
-Could you just talk a little bit about your broader international ambitions?
-Should we think of this as the extent of it for the next select period of time or could we see more?
+One is the other guys, I think, as you refer to them, has talked a lot about affordability initiatives in the U.S. I'm just curious as, just as you think about the go forward and the many innovations you've rolled out on the product side, how you're thinking about just the go forward there and your positioning in the market and kind of from a pricing standpoint, what the pricing outlook is for the remainder of the year.
+And then in the second, if I may, please, you made an announcement to enter Europe.
+Could you just talk to us a little bit more, and you're expanding in Canada.
+Can you just talk a little bit about your broader international ambitions?
+Should we think of this as the extent of it for the next, you know, select period of time, or could we see more?
 Thank you.

 speaker

-Sure, yeah, good questions both.
+Sure.
+Yeah, good questions both.
 So on pricing, I don't have much more to say than what Aaron said, but maybe zooming out just a little bit.
-I mean, look, in a marketplace like this, let me actually step way, way back.
-You always wanna be able to provide the best price you possibly can.
-I mean, let's be clear, that's always important.
-But I feel good about where our pricing is and I don't see it being a major sort of area of focus or competition and really all I mean by that is, like as you mentioned, innovation is kind of our big thing, right?
-And at a certain level, there's only so much you can do with pricing.
-The market sets a clearing price millions of times a day and we sort of follow the market's lead on that as they say we're competitive and reliable.
+I mean, look, in a marketplace like this, you know, let me actually step way, way back. always want to be able to provide the best price you possibly can i mean let's be clear that's always important uh but i feel you know good about where our pricing is and and i don't see it being a you know major you know sort of area of focus or competition and really all i mean by that is you know like our as you mentioned innovation is kind of our big thing right and At a certain level, there's only so much you can do with pricing.
+The market sets a clearing price millions of times a day, and we sort of follow the market's lead on that as they say we're competitive and reliable.
 So once you sort of have that and you kind of take that a little bit off the table, then it becomes much more interesting to think about things like the silver or price lock or the earnings guarantee for drivers or whatever you can do to really drive preference for your platform.
-I think it's really because we've been so focused on that customer obsession and the operational excellence required to continue to execute on that, that we've seen our growth be powered sort of independent of pricing sort of bouncing around a little bit.
+And I think it's really because we've been so focused on that customer obsession and the operational excellence required to continue to execute on that that we've seen our growth be powered sort of independent of pricing sort of bouncing around a little bit.
 So maybe not much more to say about that.
-On international, you're right to point out that we've seen great, great growth in Canada, roughly doubled year on year and now up I think another 50%.
+On international, you're right to point out that we've seen great, great growth in Canada, roughly doubled year on year and now up, I think, another 50%.
 In fact, I think literally just today, we opened up the funnel for driver onboarding in Quebec, the province of Quebec, which just gave us authorization to expand there later this year.
 So super excited about that.
-And then, looking at that, which obviously gave us a certain amount of confidence that our kind of customer obsessed formula can work outside the United States, we acquired Freenow.
-And I can talk more about that if you're interested, but I don't think I'm gonna be able to say much beyond beyond that just now.
-Obviously that deal hasn't even closed.
-It won't until the second half of the year.
+And then, you know, looking at that, which obviously gave us a certain amount of confidence that our kind of customer obsessed formula can work outside the United States.
+Uh, we acquired clean out and I can talk more about that, uh, if you're interested, but I don't think I'm going to be able to say much beyond, uh, beyond that just now, obviously that deal hasn't even closed.
+Uh, it won't until the second half of the year.
 So a bit premature to think about further international expansion.
-I will say more likely than not, the near term focus will be kind of infill in the nine countries where Freenow is operating rather than thinking about further expansion.
+I will say more likely than not, the near term focus will be kind of infill in the nine countries where free now is operating. rather than thinking about further expansion.
 But that's not a never say never.
-It's simply the focus right now is on making sure the Freenow acquisition exceeds its already great potential.
+It's simply the focus right now is on making sure the free now acquisition exceeds its already great potential.

 speaker